MaxPerl/perl-GooCanvas2/README.md

   Gtk3

-  Furthermore you need to install the typelib file for GooCanvas-2.0 on Debian try: "sudo apt-get install gir1.2-goocanvas-2.0" on Mageia "urpmi lib64goocanvas-gir2.0" should work
+  Furthermore you need to install the typelib file for GooCanvas-2.0 on Debian try: `sudo apt-get install gir1.2-goocanvas-2.0` on Mageia `urpmi lib64goocanvas-gir2.0` should work

 # COPYRIGHT AND LICENCE